New static proxies. Full control. Stable operation.

 2. Click Advanced → Proxies.

-3. Select the proxy type, enter the address, port, username, and password, then save.
+3. Select the proxy type, enter the address, port, username, and password, then click Save to confirm the configuration.

 Common proxy setup issues in Postman